zishus25ziya/zs25/README.md

 📌 **Background & Decorative Images**
 - `src/assets/fireworks.png` → Background for the closing page.
-- `src/assets/christmas.png` → Decoration for the closing page.

 If you add new images, **keep the correct format** so the app loads them properly! 🎉